gribot-robotics/gribot_ros/README.md

 # Getting started

-Gribot is based on ROS (at the time being Lunar version).
+Gribot is based on ROS Lunar.
+It does not work yes with ROS Melodic as some packages used by gribot have not yet been ported ( eg. ros_canopen).

 To use Gribot software, you have to do the following: